Science of People - Logo

 • What they learned

-• How they will be implementing it
+• How they will implement it

 #32 Kids, Pets, and Plants Welcome